 Barca take the lead thanks in part to brilliant work from Adama Traore to provide the assist for Gavi! 🔥

 What a game this is! 🙌 pic.twitter.com/7IIQVxGLwr

 — Premier Sports (@PremierSportsTV) February 6, 2022

 We often comment on how strange Deulofeu’s career has been, but it’s worth repeating: he came through the ranks at Barcelona before impressing on loan at Everton, then flopping on loan at Sevilla, opening the door for Everton to sign the winger permanently.

-“It’s difficult because at Barcelona, you always have eyes on you,” Deulofeu told The Guardian in 2018.
+“It’s difficult because, at Barcelona, you always have eyes on you,” Deulofeu told The Guardian in 2018.
 “All the people speak.
-It’s good [in one way] but after, it’s bad because the people think you are Messi or a player with a lot of experience.
+It’s good [in one way] but after, it’s bad because people think you are Messi or a player with a lot of experience.
 You have to be careful because you have to go step by step.”